 What does the newspaper of tomorrow look like?
 This is the question many in the news industry are grappling with today.
 We’ve seen how publishers in Europe are reinventing digital editions, and this trend has started in South Africa too.
 But it doesn’t seem to have reached the United States yet.
 So how are newspapers in America, other than giants like The New York Times, planning for their future?

-I spent the past 2 months looking into this question and conducting interviews with leaders of newspapers and media groups across the US.
-From these interviews, I’ve summarised the four main strategies I’ve observed newspapers in the US market following while trying to create the newspaper of tomorrow.
+We spent the past 2 months looking into this question and conducting interviews with leaders of newspapers and media groups across the US.
+From these interviews, we’ve summarised the four main strategies we’ve observed newspapers in the US market following while trying to create the newspaper of tomorrow.

 In the interest of ensuring complete frankness in our discussions, the interviewees have asked to remain anonymous.